 Panelists identified steps organizations and industry leaders can take to address the gap between rapidly advancing technology and underserved communities, including how AI-powered algorithms can be developed and deployed, unintended effects AI could have on people, and creative strategies to educate and empower people.

 Participants discussed what makes computers and humans unique and whether artificial intelligence could replace teachers.
 Detroit families shared their questions and concerns during this lively debate.

 Panelists from industry, academia, research, and education discussed AI-powered algorithms, and unintended effects of advances in AI on underrepresented groups.

-Panelists discussed the widening gap between technology sectors and underserved communities, including best practices across different sectors for determining what types of data to collect, how to analyze, and how to apply findings and immediate small steps parents and educators can take to begin learning more about AI technologies, and getting children more excited about creating, building and innovating
+Panelists discussed the widening gap between technology sectors and underserved communities, including best practices for determining what types of data to collect, and immediate small steps parents and educators can take to begin learning more about AI technologies.